With team work we can all make the wrecks of Scapa important for the next 100 years

 The aim is simple and picking up litter is straightforward.
-Our strength, we hope, is to bring a community together to have a conversation, join forces to work together, create tools for solutions and then make a difference.
-With this team work we can all make the wrecks of Scapa important for the next 100 years too.
+Our strength, we hope, is to bring a community together to work together, create tools for solutions and then make a difference.
+With this team work we can all make the wrecks of Scapa important for the next 100 years too!

 What will we clean up?

 There are 3 main types of litter having an impact on the wrecks and the visiting divers.

 - Firstly, there are all the old shots, ropes and weights using by the divers in their exploration that for various reason have been cut or lost but yet remain as a hazard or unsightly mess.

 - Secondly a rag tag collection of various types of fishing gear has been lost on the wreck and again forms a hazard or continues to Ghostfish.